About the Journal

 Mission

-In addition to the contemporary online editions of journals, we also have print editions of journals circulating all over the world, this traditional media platform can meet the different needs of our customers.
+In addition to contemporary online editions of journals, we also have print editions of journals circulating all over the world.
+This traditional media platform can meet the different needs of our customers.

 Advertising content

-All advertising contents should be indicated as an advertisement, they should not be confused with the editorial contents and articles.
-The editorial policy and publishing policy are not affected by any advertisers.
+All advertising content should be indicated as an advertisement; they should not be confused with editorial content and articles.
+Advertisers do not affect the editorial and publishing policies.

 Competitive rates

-Our rates for advertising are very competitive, we can offer you prime advertising space for a very reasonable price.
-Our professional team can help you in each step of advertising and strives to meet your need.
+Our advertising rates are very competitive.
+We can offer you prime advertising space for a very reasonable price.
+Our professional team can help you with each step of advertising and strives to meet your needs.

 Submission of AD